Makisuo/justd/CONTRIBUTING.md

 ## Contribution Guide

-Thanks for jumping in to contribute at intentui.com—we’re thrilled to have you on board!
+Thanks for jumping in to contribute at intentui.com, we’re thrilled to have you on board!

 Quick ask: take a moment to review this doc before submitting your first pull request.
 Also, check out the open issues and pull requests to avoid doubling up on any efforts.